Online Data Journalism Master's Degree

-Journalists, information professionals, data reporters who want to take their skills to the next level and recent graduates will all find a home in this program.
+Journalists, information professionals, data reporters who want to take their skills to the next level and recent graduates will all find a home in the Master of Professional Studies in Data Journalism program.

 Using both journalistic and scientific methods, student journalists and information professionals in the Data Journalism master’s program will learn to take their investigative chops to another level, and to make a difference with their data skills.